miguelramirezmoreno/miguelramirezmoreno.github.io/_pages/about.md

  - The previous paragraph summarizes my career in a few lines.
 A more comprehensive resume is my CV (academic and non-academic formats), which can be accessed [here](https://miguelramirezmoreno.github.io/cv/).
 The CV includes the basic information found in the rest of the pages, but obviously does not go as deep.
  - Consult my list of publications [here](https://miguelramirezmoreno.github.io/publications/).
  - Coming soon there will be sections describing my research projects, my teaching experience, and some of the tools I have developed and that will be found on my personal github.
- - Finally, you can access to my newsletter hosted in Substack [here](https://thebrainflyover.substack.com/).
-It aims to introduce to general audiences some of the stuff I have been learning regarding data science and machine learning.

 About this site